Mark Rein-Hagen: 2000s

-Rein-Hagen founded the company Atomaton, Inc. a few years later, which published his game Z-G in 2001, but Atomaton ceased operation in 2003.
+Rein•Hagen founded the company Atomaton, Inc. a few years later, which published his game Z-G in 2001, but Atomaton ceased operation in 2003.

-Rein-Hagen published Whimsy Cards, Ars Magica, and major Ars Magica supplements through Lion Rampant with Jonathan Tweet.
-Tweet and Rein-Hagen worked with Stevens, John Nephew, and others who would become hobby game professionals.

-Rein-Hagen, along with Ray Winninger and Stewart Wieck, made significant contributions to a game called D.O.A., designed by Greg Gorden of Mayfair Games in conjunction with White Wolf, but the game was never published.
-It was based on a concept called "Inferno" that Rein-Hagen had previously spent years working on at Lion Rampant, in which the player characters were all dead characters from previous campaigns.
+Rein•Hagen, along with Ray Winninger and Stewart Wieck, made significant contributions to a game called D.O.A., designed by Greg Gorden of Mayfair Games in conjunction with White Wolf, but the game was never published.
+It was based on a concept called "Inferno" that Rein•Hagen had previously worked on during his time at Lion Rampant, in which the player characters were all dead characters from previous campaigns.

-Rein-Hagen sold his shares in White Wolf in 2007 and left the gaming field.
-As of mid-2008 he was living in Tbilisi, Georgia, with his wife and child during the Russo-Georgian War (2008 South Ossetia War).
-Rein-Hagen was evacuated with other US citizens living in Georgia and founded the site sosgeorgia.org (now defunct) to help the international media track what was happening there.
+Rein•Hagen sold his shares in White Wolf in 2007 and left the gaming field.
+As of mid-2008, he was living in Tbilisi, Georgia, with his wife and child during the Russo-Georgian War (2008 South Ossetia War).
+Rein•Hagen was evacuated with other US citizens living in Georgia and founded the site sosgeorgia.org (now defunct) to help the international media track what was happening there.

 2010s

-In 2012 Rein-Hagen worked on a card game called Democracy for his company Make Believe Games.
+In 2012, Rein•Hagen worked on the card game Democracy, for his company Make Believe Games.
 This game was successfully funded by Kickstarter in November 2012.
-As of December 3, 2014, over two years after funding, fulfillment is largely complete.
-On February 4, 2014 Rein-Hagen released a statement citing poor health as the reason for his lack of communication and promising that backers would get their game.
-Commentators were extremely unhappy with the tone of the message and complained that Rein-Hagen's ill health had not affected his ability to work on other crowd-funded projects.
-The game Democracy shipped on November 18, 2014.
+On February 4, 2014, Rein•Hagen released a statement citing poor health as the reason for his lack of communication and promising that backers would get their game.
+Commentators were extremely unhappy with the tone of the message and complained that Rein•Hagen's ill health had not affected his ability to work on other crowd-funded projects.
+Democracy shipped on November 18, 2014.

-In a YouTube interview, Rein-Hagen spoke fondly of his former work on role-playing games and how he is working on a new role-playing game.
-Rein-Hagen elaborated on this role-playing game in March 2013, in another YouTube interview, describing some of the mechanics and speculating on a release date without naming it.
-In addition he discussed his new game Succubus: The Reborn.
-Succubus: The Reborn had a kickstarter through Make-Believe Games that started on March 18, 2013 and failed to be funded on April 19, 2013.
+In a YouTube interview, Rein•Hagen spoke fondly of his former work on role-playing games and how he is working on a new role-playing game.
+Rein•Hagen elaborated on this role-playing game in March 2013, in another YouTube interview, describing some of the mechanics and speculating on a release date without naming it.
+In addition, he discussed his new game Succubus: The Reborn.
+The game had a Kickstarter campaign through Make-Believe Games that started on March 18, 2013, and failed to be funded on April 19.

 The result of a June 2013 Kickstarter campaign, a horror RPG entitled I Am Zombie was released in 2015.

 2020s

-Some of Rein-Hagen's current projects in development include The World of Lostlorn, The Curse of BloodStone Isle, and FangKnight.
+Some of Rein•Hagen's current projects that have been in development around the 2020s include The World of Lostlorn, The Curse of BloodStone Isle, and FangKnight.